 Patient recruitment began in February 2019 but halted in April 2020.
-At the time, the first two cohorts (6 and 9 μg/kg) in Part I of the study had been completed.
-Two (2) patients had also been dosed in the third cohort, 12 μg/kg, but the cohort could not be completed due to a shortage in the required vinorelbine dosages from the manufacturer, which was expected to continue into
+At the time, the first two cohorts (6 and $9 \mu g/kg$) in Part I of the study had been completed.
+Two (2) patients had also been dosed in the third cohort, $12 \mu g/kg$, but the cohort could not be completed due to a shortage in the required vinorelbine dosages from the manufacturer, which was expected to continue into 2021.

-2021.
 Consequently, the Company made the decision to terminate further recruitment, proceed to data analysis and not move forward with Part II of the study.
 Completion of an abbreviated clinical study report was further delayed due to subsequent covid restrictions and the war in Ukraine.
 An incomplete clinical study database was received in spring 2023 and the abbreviated clinical study report was completed September 8, 2023.
-Final notifications to ethics committees and applicable health authorities are anticipated to be completed fall 2023.
+Final notifications to ethics committees and applicable health authorities were completed fall 2023.